-Kooyong Estate Pinot Noir comprises fruit from our Meres, Haven, and Ferrous blocks.
-It offers an overall expression of the Kooyong vineyard, with parcels of fruit from various soils and mesoclimates blended together to create the Estate label.
-Year after year the same parcels are consistently chosen, giving this wine an underlying likeness across vintages.
+Kooyong Estate Pinot Noir comprises fruit from our Meres, Haven and Ferrous blocks.
+It offers an overall expression of the Kooyong vineyard, with parcels of fruit from various soils and mesoclimates blended to create the Estate label.
+Each year the same parcels are consistently chosen, giving this wine an underlying likeness across vintages.

 The fruit was fermented in a combination of large-format oak foudre, large-format concrete tanks and stainless-steel tanks.
 Fermentation commenced spontaneously with ambient yeasts, included a proportion of whole bunches and lasted 16 to 18 days.
 Following fermentation, the wine was pressed and racked into French oak barriques (20% of which were new) and puncheons and underwent indigenous malolactic fermentation.
 The maturation period was 12 months.
 The wine was bottled without fining and with minimal filtration.

 Displaying bright fruit notes more in the red spectrum, the nose opens with raspberry and strawberry, complemented by orange peel and spice notes of cassia and clove.
 Raspberry appears again on the palate, together with darker boysenberry flavours.
 Supple in the mid-palate, red florals and dark spices fill the mouth.
 It is driven by ultra-fine tannins that lead to a cranberry acid finish.
 This wine will greatly reward mid-term cellaring.

 The WineFront, December 2021